 Parosmia is a distorted sense of smell.

 Phantosmia is when you experience smells that aren’t there.
-It affects between 10 and 60% of people who have smell loss.

 Your sense of smell can also affect your perception of flavour.
 Many people confuse their smell loss with losing their sense of taste (ageusia); however, taste disorders are much rarer than smell disorders.